 It has plan to bring in this E-power technology to its other variants such as Nissan X-trail and Nissan Navara.

 We got a chance to work on a Nissan Note E-power 2nd generation Vehicle that was having startup problems.
 The Nissan note is a best seller hatchback in Japan and has a direct drive system.
 Because it has no transmission and the engine power is used solely to charge the batteries and the motors are used to drive the car.
 It is a very powerful car having more pickup than a Premium Honda Vezel.

-This equipped with a small 1.2 Ltr HR12DE gasoline engine and a electric traction motor EM57
+This is equipped with a small 1.2 Ltr HR12DE gasoline engine and an electric traction motor EM57

-It also comes equipped with a 360 degree parking assist system and a digital panel on the rear view mirror, also referred to as smart rear view system.
+It also comes equipped with a 360-degree parking assist system and a digital panel on the rearview mirror also referred to as a smart rear view system.